denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ==**Essential whitespace is the intentional indentation and formatting that directly contributes to the structure and readability of your String.
 Incidental whitespace, on the other hand, is extra spacing added for code readability, but it doesn't affect the actual String value.**==

-You can freely adjust incidental whitespace without impacting your String content.
-Visualize a vertical line on the leftmost non-whitespace character in your text block – everything to the left is incidental whitespace, and everything to the right is essential whitespace.
-Adjusting the left side won't change your String; it's there solely for code aesthetics.
+You can freely adjust incidental whitespace without impacting your String content. ==**Visualize a vertical line on the leftmost non-whitespace character in your text block – everything to the left is incidental whitespace, and everything to the right is essential whitespace.**== Adjusting the left side won't change your String; it's there solely for code aesthetics.

 ```java
 14: String pyramid = """